Charles Lyell: Biography

 During the 1840s, Lyell travelled to the United States and Canada, and wrote two popular travel-and-geology books: Travels in North America (1845) and A Second Visit to the United States (1849).
 In 1866, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 After the Great Chicago Fire in 1871, Lyell was one of the first to donate books to help found the Chicago Public Library.

 In 1841, Lyell was elected as a member to the American Philosophical Society.

 Lyell's wife died in 1873, and two years later (in 1875) Lyell himself died as he was revising the twelfth edition of Principles.
 He is buried in Westminster Abbey where there is a bust to him by William Theed in the north aisle.

 Lyell was knighted (Kt) in 1848, and later, in 1864, made a baronet (Bt), which is an hereditary honour.
 He was awarded the Copley Medal of the Royal Society in 1858 and the Wollaston Medal of the Geological Society in 1866.
 Mount Lyell, the highest peak in Yosemite National Park, is named after him; the crater Lyell on the Moon and a crater on Mars were named in his honour; Mount Lyell in western Tasmania, Australia, located in a profitable mining area, bears Lyell's name; and the Lyell Range in north-west Western Australia is named after him as well.
 In Southwest Nelson in the South Island of New Zealand, the Lyell Range, Lyell River and the gold mining town of Lyell (now only a camping site) were all named after Lyell.
 Lyall Bay in Wellington, New Zealand was possibly named after Lyell.
 The jawless fish Cephalaspis lyelli, from the Old Red Sandstone of southern Scotland, was named by Louis Agassiz in honour of Lyell.

+Sir Charles Lyell was buried at Westminster Abbey on 27 February 1875.
+The pallbearers included T. H. Huxley, the Rev. W. S. Symonds and Mr John Carrick Moore.